Academic Catalog

 Facilitation of students' creation of a portfolio that document prior learning.
 Reflection and analysis of prior learning experiences to articulate knowledge, understanding, and skills that may meet college-level learning outcomes.
 Designed for students with significant work and life experiences.
 Course requires instructor permission.
 Must be taken Pass/Fail.

-Advanced creative writing course in which students study and create works of creative nonfiction.
+Advanced creative writing course in which students employ the tools of creative nonfiction (CNF) to create works such as memoirs, travel, essays, personal essays, and historical nonfiction essays.
 Emphasis on the writing process and writers' workshops.
-By the end of this course, students should have a solid understanding of the specific characteristics of CNF, an awareness of their own creative process, and a completed body of written work that demonstrates the skills acquired in the course.
-Course includes Undergraduate Research, Scholarship, and Creative Activity (URSCA) high-impact practice.
+By the end of this course students should have a solid understanding of the specific characteristics of CNF, an awareness of their own creative process, and a completed body of written work that demonstrates the skills acquired in the course.
+Course includes Undergraduate Research, Scholarship, and Creative Activity (URSCA) high impact practice.

 Prerequisites: